fij/btup/README.md

    Global Association of Risk Professionals (GARP): Financial Risk Manager (FRM) 2020 Learning Objectives<br/>
    https://www.garp.org/#!/landing/2020-frm-learning-objectives

-3. Investopedia - Description / Summary / Short video<br/>
+3. Investopedia - Descriptions / Summaries / Short videos<br/>
    Example: https://www.investopedia.com/terms/f/fixedincome.asp , see also menu on the left<br/>
    Warning: do _not_ read or click on the ads

-(B) How to use the jupyter notebooks on your computer:
+(B) How to use these jupyter notebooks on your computer:

 1. Install anaconda on your computer<br/>
    . please see https://www.anaconda.com/products/individual